-44. All parties agree that members of the Fee Arbitration Committee, Panel, Program Administrator or program staff person shall have no liability for any official act or omission related to any arbitration under these rules.
+49. All parties agree that members of the Fee Arbitration Committee, arbitration panel, Program Administrator or program staff person shall have no liability for any official act or omission related to any arbitration under these rules.
 The arbitrators may not be called as witnesses in any proceeding with regard to the subject of fee arbitration.